Puja Sachdev Child Support Attorney

 Yes.
 There are two types of child support orders – temporary and permanent.
 If, during the course of a divorce, you realize that you need child support now, you can ask the court for a temporary award.
 To do this, you’ll submit a formal request to the judge overseeing your case.
 The child’s other parent will have the right to have a hearing and dispute your request.

-The court doesn’t necessarily have to know what a parent earns to issue a temporary child support order.
+The court doesn’t necessarily have to know what a parent earns to issue a temporary order.
 A judge can simply require the parent to pay the minimum amount required in the California Work Opportunity and Responsible Kids Act.

 At the current date, a parent would have to pay at least $341 to support one child pursuant to this welfare law.
 Minimum support obligations increase with the number of children affected.